Secure Computation Offloading in Blockchain based IoT Networks with Deep Reinforcement Learning: Proposed Solutions

+We focus on formulating the secure computation offloading problem via DRL, aiming to minimize the sum cost of all MDs in terms of computation latency, energy consumption, and smart contract cost in the proposed MECCO.
+We first introduce the offloading framework using DRL where state space, action space and reward are defined.

 \begin{itemize} \item \textbf{State: } The system state is chosen as $s= \{tc, ec, bw \}$ where \textit{tc} is the total offloading cost of MECCO system ($tc = C$), \textit{ec} is the available computation resource of the MEC server ($ec = F^e - \sum_{n=1}^{N} f_n^e$).
 Further, \textit{bw} denotes the available bandwidth resource of the MECCO system, and can be specified as $bw= B-\sum_{n=1}^{N} w_n$.
+Moreover, we estimate the consumed gas cost $g^n$ as the state of smart contract usage when offloading the task of the MD $n$.

 \item \textbf{Action: }The action space is formulated as the offloading decision vector $\textbf{A} =[\alpha_1^e, \alpha_1^c,..., \alpha_N^e, \alpha_N^c]$, edge resource allocation $\textbf{f} = [f_1, f_2,...,f_N]$ and radio bandwidth allocation $\textbf{w} = [w_1, w_2,...,w_N]$.
 Thus, the action vector can be expressed as $a = [\alpha_1^e, \alpha_1^c, f_1,w_1,...,\alpha_N^e, \alpha_N^c, f_N,w_N]$.